Narawit-S/nvs-assignment/README.md

 ## Getting Started

-First, Clone the projcect and installl dependencies by:
+First, Clone the project and install dependencies by:

 ```bash
 npm install